 With this feature, accounts up to 5 parallel tests can queue 5 tests.
 Beyond 5 parallel tests, an equivalent number of tests will be queued.
 For example, if you have 2 parallel tests for your account, you can queue up to 5 more tests.
 If you have 200 parallel tests, you can queue up to 200 more tests.

 Queuing is enabled by default by BrowserStack to ensure you don’t have to worry about managing the test execution on your end.
 This helps especially in the following scenarios:

 In a few rare cases, BrowserStack will automatically put your tests in a queue for a short period of time so your other tests can run first.
-This is usually when the device and OS configurations you want to run your test on has a long start-time delay (either because of peak usage or booting up time).
+This is usually when the device, browser & OS configurations you want to run your test on has a long start-time delay (either because of peak usage or booting up time).
 This makes way for the next test which can be quickly run - thus reducing the overall time taken to run your tests.
 The previously queued test will be automatically dequeued and run whenever a slot becomes available.